Photographer in Residence

-Following our Flow Photo Competition in partnership with Future Water and Parker Harris, Jonathan Goldberg joined us for a six month residency this summer and autumn.
+Following our Flow Photo Competition in partnership with Future Water and Parker Harris, Jonathan Goldberg joined us for a six-month residency over the summer and autumn.

 He dedicated his time to exploring and capturing our unique waterways and the amazing range of people who use them.

-Jonathan, a portrait and documentary photographer, gained his residency prize after the competition panel agreed that his 'highly individual, idiosyncatic angle on people engaging with water would lead to a brilliant portfolio'.
+Jonathan, a portrait and documentary photographer, gained his residency prize after the competition panel agreed that his 'highly individual, idiosyncratic angle on people engaging with water would lead to a brilliant portfolio'.